gnubodhi/Dans-Soil-Alchemy/README.md

 ---

-## 🔥 Stage 1: Burn Hazardous Inputs
+## 🔥 Stage 1: Burn Hazardous Inputs or Use an Electronic Composter

-Some materials should be burned before composting to make them safe:
+Some materials should be burned or put through an electric composter (expensive and high energy use) before composting to make them safe:
+Please note the electric composter can only handle small bones and branches.

 - Dried **weeds** (especially if seeding or invasive)
 - Diseased **garden waste**
-- Large **bones**
+- **bones**
 - **Branches, twigs, logs**

 ✅ *Put the fire out before the branches become ash — the goal is to preserve charcoal (biochar), which is used throughout this composting method.*